WheelchairDriver.com

 If you must do exercise use proper equipment!
 Personally I would rather go lay down somewhere dark and quiet until the moment passes.

-An part from an email about a power assist for a manual wheelchair reinforcing the above point about "exercise"...
+A short part from an e-mail about a power assist for a manual wheelchair reinforcing the above point about "exercise"...

 "I'm an amputee - no left leg and years of pushing manual wheelchairs and using crutches have damaged my shoulders joints and neck vertebrae so the pdq trike is essential to me.
 Fingers crossed that its just the throttle...
 I've book marked your site - hope it might inspire my son to have a go cos I'd LOVE something like one of your chairs!"